DanZinagri/NicheD20/docs/Classes/Magic/Wizard/index.md

 ## Casting

 A wizard may combine spells and talents to create magical effects.
 A wizards casting style determines his casting ability modifier.
-In addition if this is the Wizard’s first level in a casting class he gains a single discipline feat he qualifies for, and may choose his casting type.
+In addition if this is the Wizard’s first level in a casting class he gains a single discipline feat he qualifies for, and may choose his <a href="/Magic%20Rules/Casting%20Type/">Casting Type</a>.
 (See Casting Type on the Magic page)

 If this is the character’s first level in a class, he also gains the Ritual Casting Initiate (Magic) feat as a bonus feat.